Proper connective differential graded algebras and their geometric realizations: Smoothness, regularity and t-structures

 For a commutative local ring one can check regularity on the residue field, and for a finite dimensional algebra one can check the global dimension by examining the simples.
 If the base field is perfect (and under suitable finiteness conditions) one can then conclude smoothness.

 The situation seems more delicate in the derived setting.
-We provide here a small step in this direction, which can be applied to our main objects of study: proper connective DG-algebras.
+We provide here a small step in this direction, which can be applied to our main objects of study: proper connective dg algebras.
 We return to working over a field $k$.